Kyruski/15-puzzle-board/README.md

-# 15 Game
+# 15 puzzle board

-This is a Game board for the 15 Game.
+This is a Game board for the 15 puzzle game.
+Currently, it only has functionality to:

+1. Move a single adjacent square
+2. Move a whole row/column with the use of the control arrows

+### IMPORTANT

+**_THE BOARD IS RANDOMLY GENERATED AND IS NOT NECESSARILY CODED TO ALWAYS BE SOLVABLE.
+THE BOARD MAY BE IMPOSSIBLE_**

 ## Built With